What’s New?

 4. The result of integration is used for foam and velocity advection.

-5. Fluid modifiers can be used as input for simulation to change the current state.
+5. Fluid modifiers are used as input for simulation to change the current state.

 6. The simulation frame accumulates fluid wetness and generates the fluid surface mesh displacement.